Best Foods for Gut Health, Lifestyle Habits, and Nutritional Supplements

 - Corn or corn flour products (especially chips).
 Corn is very difficult to digest.
 There is a reason the Europeans only feed corn to livestock—they have the stomach for it.
 Much of the corn in the United States today is GMO anyway.

 - Peanuts.
 Apart from being extremely hard to digest, peanuts have a mold (Aspergillis flavis) that attacks the stomach lining.
-This mold, which is also found on corn products, produces a powerful carcinogen, aflatoxin, a known cancer causing agent.

 - High FODMAP foods.
 If you’d like to go the extra mile in assessing your food's digestibility, consider looking into FODMAP, an acronym for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols".
 High FODMAP foods are short chain carbohydrates that are poorly absorbed in the small intestine, and are prone to absorb water and ferment in the colon.
 Most people can digest these foods, however those suffering from digestive issues could benefit from reducing them from their diet.